newrelic/newrelic-opentelemetry-examples/other-examples/collector/docker/README.md

 # Monitoring Docker with OpenTelemetry Collector

 This simple example demonstrates monitoring docker with the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), using the [docker stats receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/dockerstatsreceiver) and sending the data to New Relic via OTLP.
+An OpenTelemetry APM service also runs, and its container is monitored with the docker stats receiver.

+The OpenTelemetry APM service automatically detects and reports [container resource attributes](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/container.md) which New Relic uses to create a relationship between the container and APM service entities.

 ## Requirements